 In 2008, USDN was founded by and for local government sustainability professionals as a safe place to learn from each other.
-Ten years later, USDN has grown in size and influence, while remaining a unique member-led network.
+Several years later, USDN has grown in size and influence, while remaining a unique member-led network.
 Over 180 cities and counties participated in USDN in 2017 in the United States and Canada, and nearly 1,000 local government professionals actively shared their expertise through the network.

 USDN fills a key gap in the field of urban sustainability.
 More than ever, the pressure is on urban centers to drive progress on sustainability and climate action.
 Sustainability staff in these governments are in-house change agents, charged with forging partnerships and creating solutions to help their residents to thrive despite a changing climate and other local challenges.